Iorethan/libvata-congruence/README.md

 ## Disclaimer
 This is a static clone of libvata with bisimulation the up-to congruence algorithm implemented.
-For presentation purposes on Excel@FIT 2019 only.
+For presentation purposes of Master's thesis only.
 Master version of libvata can be found at https://github.com/ondrik/libvata.

 ## About